Sign up for our newsletters

 Add in a rolling gin trolley, plenty of sparkling wine, and the option to go full Champagne glam, and you’ve got a very happy afternoon ahead of you.

 Let’s sum it up.
 Folly Brasserie Brunch is fabulous, from the garden-party vibes to the theatrical food and surprise desserts.
 It’s definitely not the cheapest brunch in town, but the quality, presentation, and experience are all top-tier.
+If you’re looking for a brunch that nails food, flair, and fantastic drinks, Folly Brunch is it.

 Be warned: it can get pretty toasty when the sun’s high, so pack your SPF or choose a shadier table.
 The greenhouse aesthetic is beautiful, but the greenhouse effect?
 Less so.